owenkluck/Capstones-Projects/README.md

 The installer is the folder named installer.

 ### Completeness:
+The installer is complete in its functionality.
 ### Issues:
+The installer has no known issues at this time.
 ### Dependencies for Running:
 - Repository exists on <git.unl.edu>.
 - The repository has been cloned on the local file system.